SPAN-Enterprises/taxbandits-python-sdk/README.md

 * api_services:
-    - All TaxBandits API invocations and logics are done here
+    - All TaxBandits API invocations and logics are done here.
     - Included the JWS generation and Authentication is done here.

 * models:
-    - This folder contains the request and response models of all the API end points
+    - This folder contains the request and response models of all the API end points.

 * static: